nklsdhbw/lunar-lander-ddqn/README.md

 4.  **train.py**:

 - Handles the training loop, where the Double DQN agent is trained over multiple episodes to learn the optimal policy for the LunarLander-v2 environment.
-The trained model is saved as `checkpoint.pth`.
+The trained model is saved as `dqn_policy.pth`.

 5.  **play.py**:

-- Loads the trained model from `checkpoint.pth` and runs it to evaluate its performance in the LunarLander-v2 environment.
+- Loads the trained model from `dqn_policy.pth` and runs it to evaluate its performance in the LunarLander-v2 environment.

-6.  **checkpoint.pth**:
+6.  **dqn_policy.pth**:

 - A saved checkpoint file containing the trained model's weights, allowing the agent to be loaded and evaluated without retraining.